Andreu Veà Baró

 In early 1998 the new telco Retevision recruited him to launch their own ISP (iddeo).
 There he designed the technical system that allowed this network operator to offer the first free access to the Internet and a year later the first flat telephone rate in Spain, doubling the base of Internet users in the country in less than a year.

 He is a great defender of the methods and uses of the Internet, antagonistic to the «classic PTT-telco way».
 He promoted and presided over ESPANIX (the major Spanish Internet exchange point) and the installation in Madrid and Barcelona of one of the 13 DNS global root servers.

 After his doctoral dissertation thesis on the technology, history, and social structure of the Internet (which for 8 years was one of the top 25 most downloaded, 260,000 copies), he was invited by Vint Cerf (one of the “fathers of the Internet”) to continue his original research at Stanford University (California, USA), from which he launched the international research program WiWiW.org.

 Nowadays he contributes to the launching and soft-landing of technology-based companies in Silicon Valley.
 He has been elected as Eminent Expert for Spain on the Grand Jury at the UNESCO’s World Summit Award (Global Awards for mobile apps).

-He is the founder and current President of the Spanish chapter of the Internet Society (ISOC-ES) and is the only European to be selected to serve on the advisory board of the Internet Hall of Fame.
+He was the founder and President of the Spanish chapter of the Internet Society (ISOC-ES) between 2009-2017.
+He was member of the advisory board of the Internet Hall of Fame in 2013.

-His next challenges are focused on helping to connect the next 5 billion inhabitants on earth to the Internet and to improve the quality of life of people in the less favored areas of the planet through the intensive, pervasive and nomadic use of the Internet.
+In 2018 he published «Tecnologia para andar por casa» (in spanish), an informative work to facilitate the "digital life" of the general public.

+During the 2019-2020 coronavirus pandemic, he coined and organized the community of COVIDWarriors as an open initiative to shelter all kinds of civil society initiatives in order to alleviate the effects of the pandemic.
+From the Interesting People community that he leads, it materialized into a non-profit association formed by professional volunteers and proactive organizations, with entrepreneurial talent and technological initiatives, which obtained funding for the fight against COVID-19 through patronage.
+The initiative was worthy of several awards.